Habit Tracking

 • Highly rated by chronic illness communities

-• Interface is data-dense not ideal for minimalists
+• Interface is data-dense — not ideal for minimalists

-8. Strides: Best for Goal-Oriented Habit Tracking on iPhone
+8. Strides: Best Goal-Oriented Tool for iPhone

 • Four tracker types for different goal structures

-• Detailed progress charts and milestone tracking
+• Detailed progress charts and milestone views

 • Clean, professional iOS interface

-• iOS only no Android version
+• iOS only — no Android version

 • Free version limited to 3 active trackers

-• Beautiful color-coded habit grid at a glance
+• Beautiful color-coded grid at-a-glance overview

 • Three log options: Yes, No, or Skip

-• Weekly trend charts show patterns clearly
+• Weekly trend charts reveal clear patterns

-• Lifetime access available for $6
+• Lifetime access available for just $6

 • Reminder reliability issues reported on Android